Our Signature Project

 The goal of the Junior Leagues' Kids in the Kitchen initiative, which is supported by The Association of Junior Leagues International, Inc. and its member Leagues, is to empower youth to make healthy lifestyle choices and help reverse the growth of childhood obesity and its associated health issues.

 Inspired by the Junior League of Calgary's Junior Chefs program, the Junior Leagues' Kids in the Kitchen initiative began in 2006 with the goal of engaging kids in the preparation of healthy meals as a means to educate them and their parents regarding nutrition and healthy choices.
 Junior Leagues in more than 200 locations provide lessons and demonstrations related to preparation of healthy meals and snacks in partnership with local community organizations, chefs, nutritionist and schools.

-The Junior League of Albany, Georgia, Inc., has also offered grants for innovative teachers.
+The Junior League of Albany, Ga offers grants for innovative teachers!

-The 2019-2020 program provided 10 grants to individual teachers in Dougherty County, Lee County, and independent schools in the city of Albany.
+The 2023-2024 program will provide grants to individual teachers in Dougherty County, Lee County, and independent schools in the city of Albany.

-These funds were awarded for proposals that offered innovative ideas in supplementing the classroom curriculum with the following criteria:
+These funds will be awarded for proposals that offer innovative ideas in supplementing the classroom curriculum with the following criteria:

 creativity and innovation